The Power of Social Connections at Work

 Generational & Cultural Differences

 It’s natural for generational and cultural differences to exist in the workplace.
-Organizations can foster inclusive communication, active listening, and cultural awareness training to increase understanding and respect for diverse perspectives.
+Organizations can leverage active listening and cultural awareness training to increase understanding and respect for diverse perspectives.
 Provide opportunities for employees to share their culture by promoting cultural events or celebrations.

-Support cross-generational mentorship programs for knowledge sharing and form diverse teams to leverage varying talents and to build trust.
-Use these strategies to help teams embrace diversity and build an inclusive and emotionally connected workplace that harnesses the strengths of each employee.
+Support cross-generational mentorship programs for knowledge sharing and form diverse teams to showcase varying talents and to build trust.
+Use these strategies to help teams embrace variety and build an inclusive and emotionally connected workplace that harnesses the strengths of each employee.

 Addressing Conflicts & Fostering Constructive Relationships